Bring out-of-this-world visuals to your next film or television project

 Mammoth Cave (Kentucky)

 Mammoth Cave in Kentucky is a beautiful location that can be used for many different types of science fiction films.
 The cave provides interesting natural features, and with walkways, and tunnels, there are many ways to make this place different and captivating for your film.
 The natural surrounding area to the cave is another great feature that will help create a realness to the environment of your film set.
 A small waterfall, greenery and tall rock walls are a few of the amazing features this location provides.
-Tennessee has a 25% grant incentive for projects spending a minimum of $200,000.
+The Kentucky Entertainment Incentive (KEI) program has successfully expanded the state’s media footprint and offers hotel occupancy tax relief.
+Learn more at the Kentucky Cabinet for Economic Development.
 With incentives to help make your film possible, Mammoth Cave can make your film feel much more authentic than a fake cave set.
 It provides the opportunity to use and explore the natural wonders of the area and the ability to make it another planet if that’s your goal.